See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 Unemployed Americans who qualify for COBRA (Consolidated Omnibus Budget Reconciliation Act), will have their coverage extended and paid for by their previous employer.

 If you were a part of group health benefits through your employer, you can continue to receive coverage.
 COBRA premiums are based on the total cost of your health plan premiums, plus a 2% service charge, but now that cost will be subsidized for employees and covered family members.

 “The American Rescue Plan Act encourages people, who may have declined COBRA coverage previously because it was too expensive, to use it,” Luscombe says.

 In order to qualify, employees must have lost their job involuntarily.
-The subsidy will cover employees and their families from April to the end of September.
+The subsidy will cover employees and their covered family members from April to the end of September.
 If you find yourself in this situation, reach out to your former employer to receive this benefit.

 Mark Luscombe, a CPA and attorney, is the principal federal tax analyst for Wolters Kluwer Tax & Accounting.
 He is the current chair of the Important Developments Subcommittee of the Partnership Committee of the American Bar Association Tax Section and speaks on a wide range of tax topics.
 He authors monthly columns in Accounting Today and TAXES magazine.
 Prior to joining Wolters Kluwer, he was in private practice with several Chicago-area law firms where he specialized in taxation.